-Clinton House Museum
+Clinton House Museum - by appointment only

 This 1930s English-style bungalow was the first home of Bill and Hillary Clinton.
 Showcasing the life and times of the Clintons during their years in Fayetteville, the museum features photographic and memorabilia displays, including vintage campaign materials, exhibits on loan from the William J. Clinton Presidential Center, and a gift shop.
 The backyard and west side of the house are filled with flowers, shrubs, and trees associated with the first ladies of the United States.
 The museum is available for public tours, small meetings, receptions and weddings.